HANNER616/MalditoSurPage/EDGE_CONFIG_SETUP_COMPLETE.md

 3. If you see this, **reading is working!** ✅

 ### Step 16: Test Writing Data

 1. Go to your site: `https://maldito-sur-page.vercel.app/`
 2. Login as admin:
    - Username: `admin`
    - Password: `admin`
 3. Make a change to the schedule (e.g., change a band name)
-4. Check the browser console (F12) for any errors
+4. Check the browser console (F12) - should see:
+   - ✅ "Schedule saved successfully to Edge Config"
+   - No errors
 5. Refresh the page - your changes should persist
-6. Open the site in an incognito window - you should see the same data
+6. Open the site in an incognito window or on your phone - you should see the same data

 If all of this works, **writing is working!** ✅